-Locker Area The halls of the School need to be kept clean and clear for traffic.
-Possessions are to be stored inside lockers, not on the floor.
+Locker Area During the 2020-2021 school year, lockers will not be provided.
+Students should keep their essential materials in a book bag of their choice.
 Book bags and athletic equipment left in the common areas, including the foyer, the Union, and the hallways, will be removed.
-The School cannot take responsibility for personal property left in common spaces or in unlocked lockers.
+The School cannot take responsibility for personal property left in common spaces.